-The Euronext ESG Eurozone Biodiversity Leaders PAB (NTR) Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.
+No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the financial product.

 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?